 A note on terminology: Taking a cue from Charlie Dirksen (YEM, Tweezer) and Benjy Eisen (Bathtub Gin), when I began reviewing versions of Reba in 1996, I assigned names to parts of the song.
 "The Directions" is the lyrics section; "The Sip" is the bulk of the composed music; "The Swallow" is comprised of the two-part fugue; "The Chill" is the jam segment; and "The Wet Whistle" is, obviously, the whistling segment.
 Early versions also include a bridge between the lyrics section and "The Sip;" this music was later removed and became the song "Don't Get Me Wrong."

 Selected versions, including those with the highest ratings, appear in boldface.
 Some versions feature a link to a more detailed review.
 For the sake of an apples to apples comparison, type-II versions have not been rated; a small number of other versions were also not rated due to problems with the recording, or at my discretion (I didn't think it fair to rate the first version, and I couldn't bring myself to grade Coventry).
 For more information on the ratings and the history of this chart, see http://forum.phish.net/thread.php?thread=1322997580#start.
-If you have questions or comments concerning the chart or specific ratings, or feel that a given version has been grossly under or overrated, please send a private message or make a post in the forum addressed to @TheEmu.
+If you have questions or comments concerning the chart or specific ratings, or feel that a given version has been grossly under or overrated, please send a private message to @TheEmu.
 Thank you, and enjoy!